orkes-io/docs/docs/reference-docs/api/workflow/skip.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Skip task from workflow execution
+# Skip Task from Workflow Execution

 Skips a given task execution from a current running workflow.

-## Properties
-When skipped the task's input and outputs are updated  from skipTaskRequest parameter.

 ## API
 PUT /workflow/{workflowId}/skiptask/{taskReferenceName}

+When skipped the task's input and outputs are updated from **skipTaskRequest** parameter.

 ## Client SDK Methods